 “If you’ve been working with a DOT qualified Substance Abuse Professional (SAP) and have completed a return-to-duty program, this information can be easily verified in the FMCSA Clearinghouse and restore your eligibility for CDL jobs.”

-What Steps Should I Take Immediately After Failing a DOT Drug Test?
+Steps After Failing a DOT Drug Test

 - Don’t Panic: Stay calm and collected.
 While daunting, it’s important to remember there are steps to take to manage the situation effectively.